icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 1000 lines for SourceForge online 'ReadMe'.txt

    > Already seems to work fine, test case added and successfully passed, limitation removed
 - Exception handling refactored, now using 'Application.ThreadException' for 'Windows.Forms'
   and 'AppDomain.UnhandledException' for all other threads (also fixes bug #3292682)
-- "Unhandled Exception" now shows all information including inner exceptions (bug #3290314)
+- 'Unhandled Exception' now shows all information including inner exceptions (bug #3290314)
 - MKY.Data added
 - MKY.Settings.Settings renamed to MKY.Settings.SettingsItem
 - MKY.IO and MKY.IO.Net added to prepare refactoring of MKY.IO.Serial (feature request #3388950)